-- Progress Forms: At the examination, color-coded Progress Forms will be issued which will contain a record of the treatment, examiner signatures for all completed portions of the examination, and progress notes from the candidate to examiner as appropriate to the course of treatment.
-A black ballpoint pen shall be used for all notations on the Progress Forms.
-Pre-operative radiographs must also be available for viewing for the patient-based Anterior and Posterior procedures. - Unauthorized Personnel\: Only authorized personnel will be allowed in the examining and clinic areas.
-Only the patient, the candidate, the chairside assistant and the interpreter (if necessary) are allowed in the operatory during patient treatment sections.
-No visitors are allowed. - 3.
+- 1. Progress Forms: At the examination, color-coded Progress Forms will be issued which will contain a record of the treatment, examiner signatures for all completed portions of the examination, and progress notes from the candidate to examiner as appropriate to the course of treatment.
+A black ballpoint pen shall be used for all notations on the Progress Forms. - 2.
 Performance Standards: The candidate's clinical performance on all sections will be rated according to specific criteria.
-The performance criteria and the standards by which the examination is conducted are provided to the candidate within this manual.

-- 4. Penalty Deductions: Throughout the examination, the candidate's professional conduct and clinical performance will be evaluated.
-A number of considerations will weigh in determining the candidate's final grades and penalties may be assessed for violation of examination standards and/or for certain procedural errors, as defined and described within this manual. - 5.
+The performance criteria and the standards by which the examination is conducted are provided to the candidate within this manual. - 3.
+Penalty Deductions: Throughout the examination, the candidate's professional conduct and clinical performance will be evaluated.
+A number of considerations will weigh in determining the candidate's final grades and penalties may be assessed for violation of examination standards and/or for certain procedural errors, as defined and described within this manual. - 4.
 Reasons for Dismissal: In addition to the standards of conduct expectations, the following list is provided as a quick reference guide for candidates.
-While the following is not an all-inclusive listing, it does provide examples of behaviors that may result in dismissal/failure of the examination: - Using unauthorized equipment at any time during the examination process. - Altering patient records or radiographs.\ - Performing required examination procedures outside the allotted examination time. - Failure to follow the published time limits and/or complete the examination within the allotted time. - Receiving assistance from another practitioner including but not limited to; another candidate, dentist, University/School representative(s), etc. - Exhibiting dishonesty. - Failure to recognize or respond to systemic conditions that potentially jeopardize the health of the patient and/or total disregard for patient welfare, comfort and safety.\ - Unprofessional, rude, abusive, uncooperative, or disruptive behavior to other candidates, patients and/or exam personnel. - Misappropriation or thievery during the examination. - Noncompliance with anonymity requirements. - Noncompliance with established guidelines for asepsis and/or infection control. - For the purpose of the board licensure examination, candidates found charging patients for services performed.\ - Use of unauthorized documents or materials in patient care or evaluation areas. - Use of cellular telephones, pagers or other electronic equipment in patient care areas. - Use of electronic recording devices by the candidate, an auxiliary, or a patient during any part of the examination; or the taking of photographs during the evaluation or treatment procedures. - 6.
-Patient's Agreement to Partial Treatment Plan\: It must be recognized that in many instances the treatment that is provided during a clinical examination represents only a portion of the care that is appropriate for the patient within a comprehensive treatment plan.
-The patient must be advised that only a portion of their individual treatment plan can be completed during the clinical Board examination and that further restorative and periodontal care will likely be required either before or after the examination is completed.
-Periodontal patients should be informed that subgingival treatment will occur on selected teeth, therefore, timely completion of their periodontal treatment is recommended.
-The patient will also be apprised of incomplete treatment in the Treatment Consent Form they are asked to sign prior to the examination. - 7.
-Follow-Up Care\: If treatment provided during the patient-based examination cannot be satisfactorily completed, (such as an exposure requiring endodontic treatment), arrangements must be made for the patient to receive follow-up care.
-A Follow-Up Form will be provided so a record is maintained of the patient's needs.
-The candidate should give prior consideration to what arrangements might need to be made for his/her patients to receive follow-up care.
-Such arrangements would include who will provide the treatment and who will be financially responsible.

-8. Authorized Photography: At some selected test sites, oral photographs may be taken randomly during the examination by an authorized photographer retained by CRDTS.
+While the following is not an all-inclusive listing, it does provide examples of behaviors that may result in dismissal/failure of the examination: - Using unauthorized equipment at any time during the examination process. - Performing required examination procedures outside the allotted examination time. - Failure to follow the published time limits and/or complete the examination within the allotted time. - Receiving assistance from another practitioner including but not limited to; another candidate, dentist, University/School representative(s), etc. - Exhibiting dishonesty. - Unprofessional, rude, abusive, uncooperative, or disruptive behavior to other candidates, patients and/or exam personnel. - Misappropriation or thievery during the examination. - Noncompliance with anonymity requirements. - Noncompliance with established guidelines for asepsis and/or infection control. - Use of unauthorized documents or materials in patient care or evaluation areas. - Use of cellular telephones, Bluetooth devices, pagers or other electronic equipment in examination areas. - Use of electronic recording devices by the candidate during any part of the examination; or the taking of photographs during the evaluation or treatment procedures. - 5.
+Authorized Photography: At some selected test sites, oral photographs may be taken randomly during the examination by an authorized photographer retained by CRDTS.
 The purpose is to capture a broad representation of actual procedures which can be used for examiner calibration exercises.
 The photographs will include no identification of either the patients or candidates.
 An announcement will be made or a notice will be distributed to inform patients and candidates when photographs are authorized at a site.